hareki/refactoring.nvim/README.md

     - Extracts the last highlighted code from visual mode to a separate function
     - Optionally prompts for function param types and return types (see [configuration for type prompt operations](#config-prompt))
-    - Also possible to Extract Block.
-    - Both Extract Function and Extract Block have the capability to extract to a separate file.
   - **115: Inline Function**
     - Inverse of extract function
     - In normal mode, inline occurrences of the function under the cursor